ashiskb/drb-fall24-ml/README.md

 # Workspace for Fall 2024 Machine Learning course

+## Week 5 (9/17, 9/19)
+1. Draw a linear regression line through the dataset `dataset/w5-simple-regression-trainset.xlsx`.
+Please note: the excel file contains data only in `Sheet1`. **Using Scikit-learn library allowed.**
+2. Draw polynomial regression lines of degree 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, 50, 100 through the dataset.
+Evaluate each of the models (including the model in #1) on the test set `dataset/w5-simple-testset.xlsx` in terms of RMSE and R2-score.
+Comments? **Using scikit-learn library allowed.**
+3. **Using scikit-learn library NOT ALLOWED**: Assuming you have gone through regression model lecture slides `Week-04-05--Regression-ML-Fall2024.pdf`.
+Build a simple linear regression model with the same `dataset/w5-simple-regression-trainset.xlsx` dataset in `Sheet1` with the following methods: i) closed form solution, ii) batch gradient descent, iii) stochastic gradient descent, iv) mini-batch gradient descent.
+And, compare your results with the evaluation metrics you got in #2.
+   - For methods (ii)-(iv) vary value of learning rate and save all evaluation metrics.
+   - For methods (iv) vary batch size and save all evaluation metrics.
+4. Build a regression model for dataset in `dataset/w5-multi-regression-trainset.xlsx`.
+Please note it's a multiple linear regression task. **Using scikit-learn library allowed**.
+Evaluate the model on the provided test set, `dataset/w5-multi-regression-testset.xlsx` in terms of RMSE and R2-score.
+5. Now, do the same as in task #4 without scikit-learn library.
+Apply the 4 solution approaches: (i) closed-form solution, (ii) batch gradient descent, (iii) stochastic gradient descent, (iv) mini-batch gradient descent.
+Don't forget to tune the *hyper-parameters* like learning rate..
+Compare with results obtained in task #4.

 ## Week 4 (9/10, 9/12)
 1. Did you finish all the week-3 tasks?
 2. Visualize regression lines on the fuel-economy dataset.